 The writers of Courage The Cowardly Dog like to make use of childhood games in the big struggle sequence.
 We’ve already seen a game of handball/squash and a food fight.
 Here the possessed Muriel has a thumb wrestle with Courage to settle the score.

 In the end only Courage can save Muriel.
 Eustace isn’t saying the magic spell correctly.
 Courage digs a hole in the yard until he comes across the floating gown, then puts it on himself and turns Muriel back into Muriel.

 Unfortunately, in this ‘never-ending’ or ‘repeating’ story, Eustace ends up possessed though his own ineptitude.
 Muriel hits on on the head with a rolling pin which she seems to carry everywhere.
 (It breaks in two.)
-Courage rolls him firmly inside a mattress in a second short battle.
+Courage rolls him firmly inside a mattress in a second short big struggle.
 Eustace, in this episode, is rather a tragic figure and we feel sorry for him.